Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 Actor Creation
 --------------

-An actor can be created either from a simulation launcher (ex: a test case), most often before the simulation started, or by another actor, usually in the course of simulation.
+An actor can be created either from a simulation launcher (e.g. a test case), most often before the simulation started, or by another actor, usually in the course of simulation.

 In both cases, these creations should lead to a totally reproducible simulation, moreover with no regard for the technical context (like the sets of computers being used).